 💡

-The Psychology of Monday
+The Monday Opportunity

 The "Dead Zones" to Avoid